Supply Chain in Society

 Our health management aims to bring "safety" and "health" not only to our employees but also to our customers, subcontractors, suppliers, and other on-site workers.

-The Health and Safety Committee shall take the lead in creating opportunities to share our health management initiatives at the Health and Safety Promotion Conference, and they are invited to participate in our health events and other activities.
+The Safety and Health Committee will take the lead in creating opportunities to share our health management initiatives at the Safety and Health Promotion Conference, and anyone will have the opportunity to participate in our health events and other activities.

-In addition, we endorse the aims of the "Conference on Promoting Partnership Building for the Future" promoted by the Cabinet Office, the Ministry of Economy, Trade and Industry, the Small and Medium Enterprise Agency, and other organizations, and has published a "Declaration of Partnership Building".
+In addition, we endorse the aims of the "Conference on Promoting Partnership Building for the Future" promoted by the Cabinet Office, the Ministry of Economy, Trade and Industry, and the Small and Medium Enterprise Agency, and has published a "Declaration of Partnership Building".